-Influencer marketing in the shooting sports industry has changed a lot since 2016.
-Back then, brands didn’t understand how to collaborate with influencers, and influencers weren’t sure what to charge.
-Most influencers were happy to receive a free product—but all that has changed.
+Influencer marketing in the firearms industry has changed a lot since 2016.
+Back then, brands didn’t understand how to collaborate with firearms influencers, and influencers weren’t sure what to charge.
+Most influencers were happy to receive a free product—but of course, all that changed.

 Marketing budgets continue to expand for influencer marketing as more money pours into influencer pockets.
-Brands are going to spend up to 15B on IM by 2022 (Source: Business Insider).
-And for a good reason—the effectiveness of an influencer strategy continues to yield unprecedented results— 5x, 10x, and even 2000x return for just one video posted on YouTube.
+Brands are going to spend up to 69B on IM by 2029 (Source: Influencer Marekting Hub).
+And for a good reason—the effectiveness of an firearms marketing influencer strategy continues to yield unprecedented results— 5x, 10x, and even 2000x return for just one video posted on YouTube.

-In this article, I look at a few shifts brands and influencers should be aware of in the outdoor, hunting and shooting sports industry as we move into 2021.
+In this article, I look at a few shifts brands and influencers should be aware of in the firearms industry as we move into 2024.

 1. Increasing Prices, More Significant Returns